Big World: Release

 The LP release was a double album, but only three sides had music.
-The fourth side label stated "there is no music on this side", and the record had a groove that quickly led to the inner to prevent stylus damage.
+The fourth side label stated "there is no music on this side", and the record had a groove containing approximately 30 seconds of silence that quickly led to the inner to prevent stylus damage.
 The CD release contained the same 15 tracks on one disc.

-The front cover of the album (work by Serge Clerc) features the phrase "Big World" in French, Persian, Mandarin Chinese, Greek, Dutch, Korean, Thai, Russian, Irish Gaelic, Armenian, Hindi, Hebrew, Indonesian, Arabic, and Polish.
+The front cover of the album (work by Serge Clerc) features the phrase "Big World" in French, Persian, Mandarin Chinese, Greek, Dutch, Korean, Thai, Russian, Irish Gaelic, Armenian, Hindi, English, Hebrew, Indonesian, Arabic, and Polish.
 The back cover features the same phrase in Vietnamese, Swedish, Swiss German, Turkish, Spanish, Swahili, Italian, Danish, Finnish, Welsh, and Hungarian.

 The album included an eight-page booklet which included the lyrics to all fifteen songs and recording information in English, German, Japanese, French, Italian and Spanish.

-The original South African LP release featured all 15 songs on one disc.
+The original South African LP release featured all 15 songs on one disc, however did not include the booklet.

 Track listing

 All songs written and arranged by Joe Jackson.
 Produced by Joe Jackson and David Kershenbaum.

-The track sequence differed between the compact disc, LP and cassette releases.
+This is the track sequence for the compact disc and LP.
+The cassette release has the same tracks, but in a slightly different order.